artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 time and resources.
 We have found the following rules useful to change in some cases.

-**Turn off default characterization rule:** `FITS`_ is used to characterise files that don't have a recognised file format.
-Executing this rule takes processing time and adds raw output to the METS file that can be low value for some formats.
-For example, in scientific datasets with large numbers of generic text files, or binary files created by instruments in scientific experiments, the output can be verbose without being useful.

 **Reduce number of image characterization rules:** Archivematica has rules defined for all image and audio-visual formats to use ExifTool, Mediainfo and ffprobe for characterisation.
 Using multiple tools ensures as much